Skip to main content

 These tools do not replace therapy or medication for moderate to severe conditions.
 They are skills that complement other care.
 For trauma, severe anxiety, or depression, work with a licensed therapist alongside the somatic practices.

-Most people feel a state shift within minutes of using one tool.
+Most people feel a state change within minutes of using one tool.
 Building stable regulation usually takes weeks to months of consistent practice.
 Wearable metrics like HRV often improve within 4 to 8 weeks of regular practice.

 Yes, children and teens can use these tools.
 Sensory anchoring, gentle shaking, and breathing exercises are accessible and effective.
 Adapt the language and length to fit their attention.
 Younger kids respond well to playful framing.